 4. Petition

-After confession, ask God for grace aligned with the passage.
+Ask God for grace that is aligned with the truth of the passage.
 Request wisdom, humility, courage, or endurance as needed.

 5. Obedience

-Finally, write one measurable act of obedience.
+Write one concrete act of obedience that flows from what you have learned.
 Small, concrete steps build consistent growth.

 As a result, Bible study becomes lived faith rather than accumulated insight.